JorgePe/BOOSTreveng/README.md

 Things will look somewhat chaotic for a while.
 Please accept that I lack a programming background and also that I'm not writing a book.

 Roadmap:
-- Motor rotation readings (Interactive Motor already achieved)
 - Move Hub 6-axis tilt sensor readings
+- Color sensor colored-light mode
-- Color sensor light-mode
+- Color sensor ? light intensity ?

 Issues:
 - ~~although gatttool works fine, I'm having [problems with gattlib](https://github.com/JorgePe/BOOSTreveng/issues/4)~~